Birding in Kaeng Krachan National Park, Thailand. Special thanks to Khun Noom, who took many of the photos in this post.

 Thailand has amazing biodiversity and is home to 10% of the world’s bird species.
 Clearly, I would have to go birdwatching while here.
 Forget my own interest in birds; my birdwatching friends would shun me forever if I failed to bring my binoculars (you know who you are).

-Greater Flameback Woodpecker - A counterpart to the black back and red head of
+Greater Flameback Woodpecker - A counterpart to the black back and red head of our Pileated Woodpecker in N. America (which I have still to see).

 Photo: N. Nuttum